cap-js/cap-operator-plugin/README.md

         - imagePullSecrets
         - env information inside each workload like database instance ID

-    As a developer, you need to fill in the design-time deployment details in the `values.yaml` file which can be pushed to your repository.
-The plugin will prefill some of the design-time details based on the project configuration.
-But this needs to be verified and the missing information should be filled in manually.
+    As a developer, you need to fill in the design-time deployment details in the `values.yaml` file, which can then be pushed to your repository.
+The plugin will auto-populate some of these details based on the project configuration, but it's essential to verify them and manually fill in any missing information.
 You can refer to `values.schema.json` file for the structure of the `values.yaml` file.

-You can either use any YAML schema validation extension like [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) or run the following command to ensure the correctness of the `values.yaml` file:
+    You can utilize a YAML schema validation extension such as [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml), or alternatively, run the following command to validate the `values.yaml` file:

     ```sh
     helm lint <chart-path>